-The Colgate Lake Wild Forest is a 1500 acre parcel of land which is surrounded by the Windham-Blackhead Range Wilderness on three sides.
-The Colgate Lake Wild Forest features one trail, the Colgate Lake Trail, which is described below as it does enter the Windham-Blackhead Range Wilderness for about its last 1.5-miles before reaching the Escarpment in Dutcher Notch.
+The Colgate Lake Wild Forest is a 1500 acre parcel of land which the Windham-Blackhead Range Wilderness surrounds on three sides.
+The Colgate Lake Wild Forest features one trail, the Colgate Lake Trail, described below as it does enter the Windham-Blackhead Range Wilderness for about its last 1.5-miles before reaching the Escarpment in Dutcher Notch.

 It is popular for fishing, canoeing, and kayaking.
 One can fish the year-round for trout and the lake features an accessible fishing platform.

 Colgate Lake Wild Forest features 6 designated primitive campsites, one of which is accessible, featuring an accessible pit privy and fire pit.
 At-large backcountry camping is allowed.
 Campsites must be at least 150 feet away from the nearest road, trail, or body of water.